AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * Play Speed
       The time in milliseconds before the next slide is shown.
     * Transition Time
-      Time in milliseconds for the transition between two slides.
+      The time in milliseconds for the transition between two slides.
     * Controls Style
       Various options are available from a pulldown menu; for example, Prev / Next Buttons, Top-Right Switches.